 In this first post we are focusing on the approach to the patient in the ED, as this may differ somewhat from what you were taught at medical school.

-Hopefully, after listening and watching you have thoughts about the structure you might want to use when you approach a patient in the ED.
+Hopefully, after listening you’ll have thoughts about the structure you might want to use when you approach a patient in the ED.

 - Respect those around you and value their opinion